Results 1 - 48 of 69

 Rampart Reservoir is northwest of Colorado Springs, Colorado in the Pike National Forest.
 The reservoir is located on a granite plateau approximately 9,000 feet above sea level.

-A variety of trails wind along the canyons and ridges of red rock and provide great views of Garden of the Gods.
+A variety of trails among canyons and ridges of red rock that provide great views of Pikes Peak and the Front Range.

 El Paso County trail with landmark views visible for this 9-mile section of the Chicago Rock Island line.
 Call for trailhead locations.